colette27/colette27.github.io/_posts/2018-05-25-jenkins_quickstart.md

 }
 ````

-8. Open Jenkins and choose create a new file.
+8. Open Jenkins and choose create a new file
 *This will be your new CI pipleline*
 9. Name your new pipeline
 10. Then select Multibranch Pipeline